 Managing Multiple Contractors is a Pain in the Butt

 Imagine that you’ve hired a contracting company to remodel your home.
-They come in with their tools, they tear down the walls, they complete the , and then they rebuild.
+They come in with their tools, they tear down the walls, they complete the rough-in, and then they rebuild.
 Everything looks great.

 Now, imagine that you’ve hired a painting subcontractor to come in and paint.
 The general contractor leaves to let the painters do their thing.

 At some point, however, something is broken.
 It could be a hole in the floor, a broken piece of drywall, or any other potential accident.

 …Who has to pay for the extra labor and materials?

 Someone has to pay for it, of course.
 After all, the drywall contractor needs to come in and patch up the wall.
 Or, the carpenter needs to come in and fix the floor.
 But, if everyone claims that it’s not their fault (which happens more than you’d think), it’s the customer whose left to foot the bill.

 So, managing multiple subcontractors can turn out to be a huge headache for everyone.
 A general contractor, on the other hand, has one foreman who will ensure that everyone is held accountable for what happens during the project.